-Havilah Group Home, in Marrickville, was run by Church of England Children’s Homes from 1979 until the mid 1980s as a family group home for Aboriginal children.
+Havilah Group Home, at Frampton Street, Marrickville, was run by Church of England Children’s Homes from 1979 until 1984 as a family group home for up to 8 Aboriginal children between the ages of 6 and 14 years old.
 It was staffed by Aboriginal people and was one of the first homes of its kind.
-It was linked to Marella Aboriginal Program but closed in the mid-1980s due to low numbers.
+It was linked to the Marella Aboriginal Temporary Care Program.
+It closed in 1984 due to low numbers.

 In 1984, in its newsletter Care, Church of England Homes described the purpose of its group homes: